 - Stage 3A design is in review to reconstruct and move the HOV ramp from eastbound I-90 to northbound Bellevue Way.
 The project goes to ad Dec.
 23 with construction this spring.

-- Stage 3 is in design for a new HOV lane in each direction of I-90's outer roadway between Seattle and Mercer Island.
-Construction is scheduled to start August 2014 with completion set for September 2016.
+- Stage 3 design is 90 percent complete.
+It includes a new HOV lane in each direction of I-90's outer roadway between Seattle and Mercer Island.
+Construction starts August 2014 with completion in September 2016.

 - For the latest information about construction-related lane closures for this and other projects on I-90 in King County, visit our construction traffic update page.

 WSDOT and Sound Transit are adding high occupancy vehicle (HOV) lanes to the outer roadways (existing general purpose lanes) in both directions of I-90 between Seattle and Bellevue.
 This collaboration is making vital improvements for traffic flow on I-90 while preparing the center roadway for Sound Transit's East Link light rail extension from Seattle to Mercer Island, Bellevue and Redmond.

 WSDOT is collaborating with Sound Transit to make the best use of tax-payer transportation dollars by moving more people, more efficiently through one of the state's busiest rush-hour commutes.